thisisobate/kyverno-website/src/content/docs/policies/pod-security-cel/baseline/restrict-seccomp/restrict-seccomp.md

 ---
-title: "Restrict Seccomp in CEL expressions"
+title: 'Restrict Seccomp in CEL expressions'
 category: Pod Security Standards (Baseline) in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   The seccomp profile must not be explicitly set to Unconfined.
 This policy,  requiring Kubernetes v1.19 or later, ensures that seccomp is unset or  set to `RuntimeDefault` or `Localhost`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security-cel/baseline/restrict-seccomp/restrict-seccomp.yaml" target="-blank">/pod-security-cel/baseline/restrict-seccomp/restrict-seccomp.yaml</a>

 ```yaml